khanmatin900/my-portfolio/README.md

 # My-portfolio <br>

-This is my portfolio responsive website using HTML CSS and JS.
+This is my portfolio (mobile responsive ) website using HTML CSS and JS.